caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 TL;DR
 ======

-Build all of your (micro)services as event-sourced, RESTful Bounded Contexts with a Uniform Interface of message-orientation and Event-Time semantics, then allow them to autonomously organize by emitting hypermedia events on a universal backplane.
+Build all of your services as event-sourced, RESTful Bounded Contexts with a Uniform Interface of message-orientation and Event-Time semantics, then allow them to autonomously organize by emitting hypermedia events on a universal backplane.
 Aggregate these services as necessary to provide built-for-purpose